czepluch/feedback/README.md

 #### Android

-Go to [Trustline community](https://plus.google.com/communities/110092662247828550761) and request access to the community.
+Go to [Trustlines Test Community](https://plus.google.com/communities/110092662247828550761) and request access to the community.

 If granted you will be able to download the app from the playstore: